jflude/lancaster/README.md

 Expanding or contracting a storage can be done by specifying different values for the base and maximum identifiers.

 The DELETER program will delete the given storage.
+If the -f option is given then it is not an error if the storage does not exist (ie. just as with the standard RM command).

              ===============================================